sdc/moodle-local_leapwebservices/readme.md

 ## To Do

+* After the 2.8 upgrade, check and test all web services thoroughly on a fresh 2.8 instance, rewriting the documentation if necessary.
-* After the 2.7 upgrade, check and test all web services thoroughly on a fresh 2.7 instance, rewriting the documentation if necessary.
+* After the 2.9 upgrade, check and test all web services thoroughly on a fresh 2.9 instance, rewriting the documentation if necessary.

 ## History

+* 2015-02-05, v0.8.3: Documentation update; added Moodle 2.4 (2012120300) as a minimum requirement.
 * 2014-11-24, v0.8.2: Look for a non-zero 'display' variable for a course and if found, use that to format the output.
 * 2014-11-20, v0.8.1: If a course completion has happened, check it's time against the course's timemodified and if newer, update.
 * 2014-11-19, v0.8.0: Added course completion details (total/complete) to get_targets_by_username webservice.